 VHBG meets the needs of young adults facing housing instability

-VHBG’s Independent Living (IL) is for young people ages 17-25 who are eager to learn how to live independently but are facing housing instability due to life circumstances.
+VHBG’s Independent Living Arrangment and Housing Services are for young people ages 17-25 who are eager to learn how to live independently but are facing housing instability due to life circumstances.

 Independent Living Arrangement